Tips For Reducing Your Impact

 - Clip Art (PDF)

 - Creation Cries for Justice: Climate Change Impacts & Faithful Response.
-New REVISED JustFaith Matters Module.
-An 8 session study on Catholic teaching, current science, stories of real people impacted, and how to take action on climate change.
+JustFaith Matters Module: An 8 session study on Catholic teaching, current science, stories of real people impacted, and how to take action on climate change.
 Find out more about it here.

 - NEW: New Tools from the Coalition